Azure-Samples/azure-search-powershell-samples/PowerShell-AzSearchModule/README.md

   - powershell
 name: PowerShell AzSearchModule
 description: |
-  Demonstrates using the AzSearchModule cmdlets for Azure Search service, capacity, and key administration.
+  Demonstrates using the AzSearchModule cmdlets for Azure Cognitive Search service, capacity, and key administration.
 products:
   - azure
-  - azure-search
+  - cognitive-search
 urlFragment: powershell-azsearch-module
 ---

 # PowerShell AzSearchModule

 Provides cmdlet syntax demonstrating how to sue the AzSearchModule for administrative tasks.
 The cmdlets in this module are used to create or delete a service, adjust capacity, and manage keys.
-For more information, see [Manage your Azure Search service with PowerShell](https://docs.microsoft.com/azure/search/search-manage-powershell).
+For more information, see [Manage your Azure Cognitive Search service with PowerShell](https://docs.microsoft.com/azure/search/search-manage-powershell).

 ## Contents